srsran/oran-sc-ric/README.md

 # ORAN SC RIC in Docker

 This repository provides a minimal version of the **O-RAN Software Community (SC) Near-Real-time RIC** (`i-release`).
-It includes configuration files that enable the building and deployment of the SC RIC as a multi-container application using a single Docker command, without the need for Kubernetes or Helm.
-Additionally, the repository features example monitoring xApps, which subscribe to metric measurements using the ``E2SM_KPM`` service module.
+It includes configuration files that enable the building and deploying of the SC RIC as a multi-container application using a single Docker command, without Kubernetes or Helm.
+Additionally, the repository features example monitoring and control xApps, which use the  ``E2SM_KPM`` and  ``E2SM_RC`` service modules, respectively.

 ## Repository Structure